 Clinical supplies for pediatric patient trials

-· Sporadic, challenging and slow patient recruitment
+- Sporadic, challenging, and slow patient recruitment

-· Patient weight variability requiring dose flexibility (mg/kg or body surface area)
+- Patient weight variability requiring dose flexibility (mg/kg or body surface area)

-· Formulation stability may be limited
+- Formulation stability may be limited

-· Small batch size requirements
+- Small batch size requirements

-Customized products can be manufactured, release and shipped for global patient studies within 1-3 weeks of subject eligibility and formulation requirements being confirmed, in order to get the right product to the right patient at the right time.
+Customized products can be manufactured, released, and shipped for global patient studies within 1-3 weeks of subject eligibility and formulation requirements being confirmed, to get the right product to the right patient at the right time.

-Finally, there will be a need to identify a long-term commercial partner with the capability to manufacture liquid or solid dosage forms and supply to global markets, for what may be relatively low volume commercial products.
+Finally, there will be a need to identify a long-term commercial partner with the capability to manufacture liquid or solid dosage forms and supply to global markets, for what may be relatively low-volume commercial products.